Fragtality/Fenix2GSX/README.md

 The *Profile Name* is only for display Purposes, it doesn't have a functional Impact.
 The *Match Type* defines on what Aircraft Information the *Match String* will be compared to.
 The Match String can contain multiple Values separated by a Pipe `|` - for Example `Condor|CFG` for a Match String for the Airline.<br/>
 When the Session starts and the Connection to the Fenix EFB was successful, Fenix2GSX will automatically switch to the Profile with the best Match:
 1) The Aircraft Registration (as reported by the EFB) is matching exactly (case insensitive)
-2) The Aircraft Title (as reported by the Sim) contains the Match String (case insensitive)
+2) The Aircraft Title or Livery (as reported by the Sim) contains the Match String (case insensitive)
-3) The Aircraft Airline (as reported by the Sim) starts with the Match String (case insensitive)
+3) The Aircraft Airline (as reported by the Sim) starts with the Match String (case insensitive) - only applies to 2020!
+Use Title/Livery to match an Airline on 2024.

 If there a multiple Results, only the first one will be used.
 If you want to switch to another Profile, do so before the Departure Phase (OFP was imported).<br/>
 The **default Profile** can not be deleted and there can only ever be one Profile using the 'Default' Match Type.